By-law: Mandatory Boat Washing

-To receive your free boat wash magnetic card, you must fill out and sign the Boat Wash Attestation Form which is being sent to you along with this newsletter.
-You can send it by mail to Municipality of Otter Lake, 15 Palmer Avenue, Otter Lake, QC J0X 2P0 OR complete, sign, scan and send it by e-mail to firstname.lastname@example.org.
+To receive your free boat wash magnetic card, you must fill out and sign the Boat Wash Attestation Form.
+You can send it by mail to Municipality of Otter Lake, 15 Palmer Avenue, Otter Lake, QC J0X 2P0 OR complete, sign, scan and send it by e-mail to email@example.com.
 Be sure to include your mailing address so that the Municipal Office can send you the magnetic card by mail.

 If you are a taxpayer who leaves your motorized boat on the same lake for the entire season, you will also be issued a sticker to affix to the boat.
 If an inspection is performed, you may be asked to show your sticker.
 You will NOT be required to wash your boat if you are launching it into the same lake year after year.

 If you move your boat from lake to lake during the season or if you are launching it this year after having been in a different body of water last year, you MUST WASH IT BEFORE EACH LAUNCH.